 CubeAPM vs Sumo Logic

-While Sumo Logic is built around log ingestion and security analytics, CubeAPM delivers unified observability across MELT, with smart sampling, native OTEL, and predictable pricing.
-Sumo’s cloud-only model lacks self-hosting and real-time trace filtering.
-CubeAPM also provides faster support and easier setup—making it ideal for modern, microservices-based teams.
+While Sumo Logic is built around native infrastructure, full MELT, and security analytics, CubeAPM delivers unified observability across MELT, with smart sampling, native OTEL, and predictable pricing.
+Sumo Logic’s cloud-only model lacks self-hosting. ubeAPM also provides faster support and easier setup—making it ideal for modern, microservices-based teams.

 2. Datadog